lobre/eventbus/README.md

 ## Basic publish/subscribe (`examples/basic`)

-`Publish(topic, eventType, afterID, payload)` appends an event if no newer event exists for that topic.
-Pass `afterID = bus.End()` when you want “latest only”, or reuse the ID captured while iterating the log. `Subscribe(topic, fromID, bufferSize)` replays events whose IDs sort after `fromID` before streaming live ones, so both aggregates and read models always know where they stand.
+`Publish(topic, eventType, lastID, payload)` appends an event if no newer event exists for that topic.
+Pass the last event ID you observed for that topic (e.g., from `ForEachEvent` or a previous publish), or use `lastID = bus.End()` when you simply want to append at the current end. `Subscribe(topic, fromID, bufferSize)` replays events whose IDs sort after `fromID` before streaming live ones, so both aggregates and read models always know where they stand.
 Use `eventbus.DefaultCap` when you don’t care about the exact buffer size, and pass `eventbus.AllTopics` to subscribe to every topic.

 ## Buffer tuning (`examples/buffer`)